wenewzhang/mixin_labs-php-bot/README2.md

 } //end of SYSTEM_ACCOUNT_SNAPSHOT
 ```

-* The $dtPay->amount is negative if bot send Bitcoin to user successfully.
+* The $dtPay->amount is negative if bot sends Bitcoin to user successfully.
-* The $dtPay->amount is positive if bot receive Bitcoin.
+* The $dtPay->amount is positive if bot receives Bitcoin.

 Following code transfer the Bitcoin to user.
 ```php